10-Month-Old Developmental Milestones

 Your Life as a Parent: Tips for Sharing Parental Duties

 Talking about parenting with your partner can be challenging.
 The key is to remember that there is no “perfect” family, nor one way to parent, and that roles and responsibilities may need to change along the way.
 Figuring out how to share parenting duties and household chores is going to be an ongoing discussion.
-But it’s best to be open and honest to avoid frustration and resentment building up.
+But it’s best to be open and honest to avoid frustration and resentment.
 Consider these ideas:

 • Remain flexible.
 Things change and your family’s needs evolve.
 Sit down with your partner regularly to discuss what’s working and what isn’t.